 Can be invoked by all BPEL processes within the same composite and has a visual representation in the composite editor.
 You can see in the image below that the wire between the parent and the subprocess is represented as a dotted line to visualize the difference to a normal wire in a composite.

 e) Debugger & Tester Enhancements

-Oracle SOA Suite 12c includes a visual debugger in Oracle JDeveloper that allows the setting of breakpoints within a SOA composite, a BPEL process and a Service Bus pipeline.
-For composite breakpoints, you have a choice between request and reply breakpoints or a breakpoint pair.
-Below image shows a BPEL process with a SOAP interface and two breakpoint pairs.
-The debugger will stop four times: after the SOAP requests is received, before the BPEL process starts, after the BPEL process completes and before the SOAP response is returned.
+Oracle SOA Suite 12c includes a visual debugger in Oracle JDeveloper, that allows the setting of breakpoints within a SOA composite, a BPEL process and a Service Bus pipeline.
+For composite breakpoints, you can choose between request and reply breakpoints, or a breakpoint pair.
+The image below shows a BPEL process with a SOAP interface and two breakpoint pairs.
+The debugger will stop four times: after the SOAP requests are received, before the BPEL process starts, when the BPEL process is completed and before the SOAP response is returned.

 The SOA Suite test framework, already available in previous releases, has been enhanced in Oracle SOA Suite 12c.
 As part of a test definition, input and output messages can be auto-generated or loaded from an existing sample file.
 Request and response messages as well as faults can be asserted and external services and faults can be emulated to avoid testing of backend systems.
 The actual test can be run directly within JDeveloper, which also shows detailed reports of every test run.
 There’s no need anymore to switch between JDeveloper and Enterprise Manager Fusion Middleware Control to define, run and analyze tests.

 f) Data Translations & Transformations